Croquet: The Gentleman’s Game? Not where I come from. Growing up, my brothers and sisters used to play this backyard game in very un-gentlemanly ways.

-Croquet: The Gentleman’s Game?
-Not where I come from.
-Growing up, my brothers and sisters used to play this backyard game in very un-gentlemanly ways.
 We’d send our opponents’ balls flying into the bush, down our long driveway and into the little creek that ran next to our house.
-Out-of-bounds was for sissies and sending other players flying was as much a goal as winning.
+Out-of-bounds was for babies, and sending other players hurtling into the long grass was as much a goal as winning.

 Rule variations